john-thomas-ml/vision-attendance/README.md

 The system consists of two main components:

-1. **Model Training (train_facenet.py & attendance.py)**
+1. **Model Training (train_facenet.py)**
    - **FaceNet Fine-Tuning:** A script to fine-tune a pre-trained FaceNet model on a custom dataset of student images.
 Data augmentation (random flips, rotations, color jitter) is applied to improve model robustness.
-   - **Reference Embeddings Generation:** Generates and saves reference face embeddings for each student, which are later used for recognition.
+   - **Reference Embeddings Generation:** The fine-tuned model is used to generate and save reference face embeddings for each student.
+These embeddings are later used for recognition.

 2. **Real-Time Attendance Tracking (app.py & index.html)**
    - **Face Detection & Recognition:** Uses YOLOv8 (with a face-specific model) to detect faces in a video stream and the fine-tuned FaceNet to extract embeddings.
 Cosine distance is computed to match live faces with stored reference embeddings.